Nukesor/libwifi/README.md

 This could be used as a guide-line for re-implementation.

+The project is still under heavy development, and a lot of features are missing, but it should be a good foundation for a proper wifi library :).

 ### How to use it

 Parsing a frame is fairly straight forward: